LLM-Planner: Few-Shot Grounded Planning for Embodied Agents with Large Language Models: Abstract

 \section{Abstract}

-This study focuses on embodied agents that can follow natural language instructions to complete complex tasks in a visually-perceived environment.
-Existing methods rely on a large amount of (instruction, gold trajectory) pairs to learn a good policy.
-The high data cost and poor sample efficiency prevents the development of versatile agents that are capable of many tasks and can learn new tasks quickly.
-In this work, we propose a novel method, \OurMethod, that harnesses the power of large language models (LLMs) such as GPT-3 to do few-shot planning for embodied agents.
-We further propose a simple but effective way to enhance LLMs with physical grounding to generate plans that are grounded in the current environment.
-Experiments on the ALFRED dataset show that our method can achieve very competitive few-shot performance, even outperforming several recent baselines that are trained using the full training data despite using less than 0.5\% of paired training data.
+This study focuses on using large language models (LLMs) as a planner for embodied agents that can follow natural language instructions to complete complex tasks in a visually-perceived environment.
+The high data cost and poor sample efficiency of existing methods hinders the development of versatile agents that are capable of many tasks and can learn new tasks quickly.
+In this work, we propose a novel method, \OurMethod, that harnesses the power of large language models to do few-shot planning for embodied agents.
+We further propose a simple but effective way to enhance LLMs with physical grounding to generate and update plans that are grounded in the current environment.
+Experiments on the ALFRED dataset show that our method can achieve very competitive few-shot performance: Despite using less than 0.5\% of paired training data, \OurMethod achieves competitive performance with recent baselines that are trained using the full training data.
 Existing methods can barely complete any task successfully under the same few-shot setting.
-Our work opens the door for developing versatile and sample-efficient embodied agents that can quickly learn many tasks.
+Our work opens the door for developing versatile and sample-efficient embodied agents that can quickly learn many tasks. \footnote{Website: \url{https://dki-lab.github.io/LLM-Planner/}}